PoliticalGraveyard.com

 Ronald E. Forcht (c.1936-2002) — of Butler, Butler County, Pa.
 Born in Butler, Butler County, Pa., about 1936.
 Republican.
 Automobile dealer; mayor of Butler, Pa., 1982-86.
 Died, of a brain hemorrhage, in St. Francis Hospital, Pittsburgh, Allegheny County, Pa., April 8, 2002 (age about 66 years).
 Interment at Calvary Cemetery, Butler, Pa.

 Clellan S. Forsythe (1895-1953) — of Syracuse, Onondaga County, N.Y.
 Born in Houtzdale, Clearfield County, Pa., March 6, 1895.
 Republican.
 Served in the U.S. Navy during World War I; automobile dealer; member of New York state assembly from Onondaga County 2nd District, 1945-48.
 Presbyterian.
 Member, American Legion; Veterans of Foreign Wars; Freemasons.
-Suffered a heart attack while holding a shotgun, which accidentally discharged, killing him, on Fox Island, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
+On a hunting trip, he suffered a heart attack while sitting in his Jeep, holding a shotgun, which accidentally discharged, hitting him in the chest and killing him, on Fox Island, Cape Vincent, Jefferson County, N.Y., September 18, 1953 (age 58 years, 196 days).
 Burial location unknown.

 Wilson Darwin Gillette (1880-1951) — also known as Wilson D. Gillette — of Towanda, Bradford County, Pa.
 Born near Sheshequin, Bradford County, Pa., July 1, 1880.
 Republican.
 Automobile dealer; member of Pennsylvania state house of representatives, 1931-41; U.S. Representative from Pennsylvania, 1941-51 (15th District 1941-45, 14th District 1945-51); died in office 1951.
 Methodist.
 Member, Odd Fellows; Freemasons; Rotary.
 Died in Towanda, Bradford County, Pa., August 7, 1951 (age 71 years, 37 days).
 Interment at Oak Hill Cemetery, Towanda, Pa.